weiaiwayne/COVID19Twitter/README.md

 ### Timeline

 In the coming weeks/months, we will roll out the visualization one hashtag at a time.
-Because Pushshift.io will soon publish 250 million tweets related to the Coronavirus (https://twitter.com/jasonbaumgartne/status/1240469078009171970), which is a much bigger dataset than the one we currently use.
+Because Pushshift.io will soon [publish 250 million tweets related to the Coronavirus](https://twitter.com/jasonbaumgartne/status/1240469078009171970), which is a much bigger dataset than the one we currently use.
 We plan to build a separate visualization based on the Pushshift dataset in the near future.

 ### Support or Contact